it-projects-llc/tg-addons/tg_website_event_sale_combo_tickets/README.rst

     For this question add answers and corresponding tickets.

-    If you already have prepared shuttle events with tickets - you can use "Generate shuttle tickets" button
+    If you already have prepared shuttle events with tickets, you can use "Generate shuttle tickets" button.

+    After pressing the "Generate shuttle tickets" button, a wizard will open.
+Press "Add a line", and a new window will open, allowing you to select events to add to the Answers list.

+    By checking the checkbox in the upper-left corner, you can select all events at once.

 - Close question form